Home > Library > Research Methodology > Sampling Methods – A Guide with Examples

 Example:

-Non-probability sampling techniques are often appropriate for exploratory and qualitative research.
+It is often used in qualitative or exploratory research and qualitative research.
 This type of sample is not to test a hypothesis about a broad population but to develop an initial understanding of a small or under-researched population.

 • Convenience Sampling